kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings.md

     shapely.intersects(array_of_multi_polygons, array_of_multi_polygons)
 ```

-Now timing each of these
+Now timing each of these shows that the vectorized implementation, where the for loop is compiled, is **1100x faster** than the scalar implementation.

 ```py
 %timeit call_intersects_1000x(multi_polygon)